Skin care: Neonate

+Children and adolescents

+Dermatologists normally recommend that children wash their skin with a mild cleanser, use moisturizing lotion as needed, and wear sunscreen every day.
+Elaborate skin care routines are promoted on social media platforms such as TikTok.
+This has led to children and teens using harsh and inappropriate products, such as anti-aging products, which provide no benefit to young skin and may be harmful.
+It has also encouraged children and teens to wear sunscreen every day.

 Elderly

-Skin ageing is associated with increased vulnerability.
-As one ages, so does their skin.
-Fine lines, bruising, spots, dry skin, and more can slowly, overtime become more apparent.
-Although wrinkles occur naturally as we age, smoking can worsen the appearance of wrinkles.
-As humans spend time in the sun, we aren't aware of the long-term effects.
-As time progresses, sunspots, dryness, wrinkles, or even cancer can occur from sun exposure.
-This can also occur by tanning either with the sun or with the usage of UV lights.
-The exposure to UV makes skin less ecstatic.
+Skin ageing is associated with increased skin vulnerability, and the texture and colour of the skin can change over time.
+Although wrinkles occur naturally due to ageing, smoking can intensify the appearance of wrinkles.
+Sunspots, dryness, wrinkles, and melanomas can occur from UV exposure over time, whether it be through the sun or through tanning beds.
+Exposure to UV can make skin less elastic.
 Skin problems including pruritus are common in the elderly but are often inadequately addressed.
-A literature review of studies that assessed maintenance of skin integrity in the elderly found most to be low levels of evidence, but the review concluded that skin-cleansing with synthetic detergents or amphoteric surfactants induced less skin dryness than using soap and water.
-Moisturizers with humectants helped with skin dryness, and skin barrier occlusive reduced skin injuries.
-When taking baths or showers, using warm water rather than hot can aid with dryness.
+A literature review of studies assessing the maintenance of skin integrity in the elderly found most studies to have low levels of evidence, but the review concluded that skin-cleansing with synthetic detergents or amphoteric surfactants induced less skin dryness than using soap and water.
+Moisturizers with humectants helped with skin dryness and skin barrier occlusive reduced skin injuries.
+When taking baths or showers, using warm water rather than hot water can aid with dryness.

 There is limited evidence that moisturizing soap bar; combinations of water soak, oil soak, and lotion are effective in maintaining the skin integrity of elderly people when compared to standard care.